 From May 2004 until June 2007 he served as President of the Russian-American International Studies Association, which holds an annual conference at St. Petersburg State University, Russia.
 In May 2005 he gave interviews about the state of Russian-American relations to two TV stations in St. Petersburg.
 In May 2006, he co-chaired the 15th annual conference at St. Petersburg State University, which hosted Mikhail Gorbachev as its keynote speaker.
 And, in May 2007, he co-chaired the 16th annual conference, which featured Ambassador Yuli Vorontsov, as well as 15 American undergraduate students from Virginia Commonwealth University.

-He is a member of the American Association for the Advancement of Slavic Studies and the National Book Critics Circle.
-His biography has been selected for inclusion in numerous editions of Who’s Who in America, Who’s Who in the World and Who’s Who in Finance and Business.
+For years he was a member of the American Association for the Advancement of Slavic Studies and the National Book Critics Circle.
+Since the mid-1990s, his biography has been included in every edition of Who’s Who in America and Who’s Who in the World.